samwilson0745/frontend/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 Simple project displaying the queries made through an API.
+SOURCE FOLDER
+-PAGES
+-HOOKS

+Pages contains the individual pages that we will show Hooks contains the api calls that are done in the application

 QUERY 1